iVantage/Contribution-Guidelines/README.md

 ## Before You Start

 We welcome contributions!
-However, before you begin working on a new feature please create an issue requesting that feature in the respective project and indicate that you would like to implement that feature.
+However, before you begin working on a new feature please create an issue requesting that feature in the respective project's issue tracker and indicate that you would like to implement that feature.
 This does two things:

-1. It can save us from duplicating effort.
+1. It saves us from duplicating effort.
 We may already be working on that feature or something similar which serves the same use case.
 2. It saves you from wasting time if this is not a feature we would like to add to the project.